 By May 2007, a court ruled that TRT had engaged in electoral fraud and thus ordered the party dissolved, while 111 of its executives were banned from politics for five years.
 Meanwhile, the new government set about drafting a new constitution.
 The 1997 constitution, observed a columnist, “vaunted as the most democratic ever, delivered power into the hands of the least democratic leader of recent years”.
 Thus, a new constitution was needed to prevent a re-run of Thaksinocracy.
 New provisions included a senate that was half appointed (unlike that of the 1997 constitution, which for the first time was fully elected), the forbidding of politicians from intervening with the work of bureaucrats, and term limits for prime ministers.
 The intention was clear: to prevent the same concentration of executive authority that Thaksin had accumulated.
 The constitution was approved through a referendum in August 2007, although critics charged that those against had been barred from campaigning.

-The 2006 coup was often referred to by Thais as “the good coup” in the international media, as Thaksin’s opponents saw the overthrowing of the Thaksin government as worth the trouble of a military intervention and temporary unelected government.
+The 2006 coup was often referred to by some Thais as “the good coup”, as Thaksin’s opponents saw the overthrowing of the Thaksin government as worth the trouble of a military intervention and temporary unelected government.
 What the coup-makers failed to realize, however, was the strength of feeling and the staying power that Thaksin had within his base in the north and northeast.
 The so-called good coup, it turned out, would resolve nothing.